Tips for Leaving Your House to an Heir

 For this strategy to be most effective, the original owner must outlive the terms of the trust.
 If you die before the trust ends, the value of your home will be included in your taxable estate.

-The complexities of using this strategy to pass down a second residence or a mortgaged property may outweigh the benefits.
+The complexities of using this strategy to pass down a vacation home or mortgaged property may outweigh the benefits.
 It’s wise to consult with a qualified estate planning attorney to determine whether this approach makes sense given your personal financial situation.

 #4 – Evaluate your heir’s financial readiness.